fission/fission-workflows/Docs/architecture.md

 # System Architecture

-This document describes the high-level architecture of the Fission Workflow system.
+This document describes the high-level architecture of Fission Workflows.

 ![System Architecture](./assets/sysarch.png)
-*System Architecture of Fission Workflow*
+*System Architecture of Fission Workflows*

 ### API (Server)
-The API is the central component of the Fission Workflow system.
+The API is the central component of the Fission Workflows system.
 It is responsible for exposing all actionable aspects of the system.
 The API is the only component that should deal with appending events to the event stores.
 Any other component wishing to add an event should do this using the API.